turok4589/Instagram-Project-Web-Programming-Fall-2020/README.md

 Web Programming course for the Fall of 2020

 ## Third Day
-We are learning about git
+We are learning about git and github.